 Updated and open kitchen and living room.

-Whether you’re a first-time home buyer or someone who’s purchased a few homes in your lifetime, having a good selection of properties to choose from can make all the difference in helping to find your dream home.
-That’s where HomePath by Fannie Mae comes in.
+Whether you’re a first-time home buyer or someone who’s purchased a few houses, having a good, affordable selection of properties to choose from can make all the difference when house hunting for your dream home.
+That’s where HomePath by Fannie Mae and its mortgage loan program comes in.
+While there are many different types of home loans, Fannie Mae’s mortgage loan program is unique.

-Fannie Mae, a government-sponsored enterprise that buys mortgages from lenders, sells properties it owns in the HomePath market – which it launched in 2009 – with the goal of supporting neighborhood stabilization and helping families find the perfect home.
+Fannie Mae is a government-sponsored enterprise that buys mortgages from lenders.
+When a home owned by Fannie Mae is foreclosed, the agency lists and sells the property on the HomePath market.
+This program – which launched in 2009 – aims to support neighborhood stabilization and help families find the perfect home.

-Keep reading to learn more about Fannie Mae HomePath properties and whether buying one is the right choice for you.
+Keep reading to learn more about Fannie Mae HomePath properties and whether buying one is right for you.

-Fannie Mae is a government-sponsored enterprise that provides liquidity and stability to the housing market by purchasing mortgages from lenders and selling them in the open market.
-When a homeowner is having trouble making their mortgage payments, Fannie Mae works with them to understand their options and avoid foreclosure.
-Unfortunately, that sometimes isn’t possible, which is where the HomePath Program comes into play.
+Fannie Mae is a government-sponsored enterprise that provides liquidity and stability to the housing market by purchasing mortgages from lenders and selling them on the open market.
+When homeowners have trouble making their mortgage payments, Fannie Mae works with them to help them understand their options and avoid foreclosure.
+Unfortunately, sometimes foreclosure can’t be avoided, which is where the HomePath program comes into play.

 See What You Qualify For